Paw Prints pictures 351-400 - Evening Express

 We’ve had an amazing amount of entries for this year’s Paw Prints competition.

-We’ve been running picture supplements in paper all week, but we thought we’d give you a second chance to see the furry contenders online.
+Hundreds of images have featured in our picture supplements all week, but we thought we’d give you a second chance to see the furry contenders.

-Below we feature the eighth set of pets all in with a chance of winning this year’s competition.

 There will be a winner from each of our three categories – most voted for dog, most voted for cat and most voted for best of the rest.

-If you’d like to vote for your favourite pet, pick up a copy of the Evening Express
+If you’d like to vote for your favourite pet, you’ll find a voting form in your EE.

 Help support quality local journalism … become a digital subscriber to the Evening Express